 Barb's Dog Rescue in Puerto Peñasco, Mexico, works tirelessly to get homeless dogs off the streets and adopted into loving homes.

-This is a worldwide, man-made problem and we all should do we can to help support the noble animal rescues worldwide that are doing their part to spay and neuter homeless pets and assist in getting them off the streets and adopted into forever homes.
+This is a worldwide, man-made problem and we should all help support animal rescues worldwide that are doing their part to spay and neuter homeless pets and assist in getting them off the streets and adopted into forever homes.

-They call it a life-enhancing facility, as they don't euthanize for space, but they do take in as many as they are able to.
+They call it a life-enhancing facility, since they don't euthanize for space, and take in as many as they are able to.

 These sweet dogs are so happy to finally have food, shelter and care for a brief time in their lives, but they all still need loving forever homes to go live at, so the workload for the staff is never-ending in constant daily care, veterinary treatments, and adoption processes.